 These temporary arrangements will remain in place until such time that the Government advises us that normal business arrangements can continue.

-It may not always be possible to display site notices for 2 weeks whilst arrangements are reviewed.
-However if a site notices is posted please do not approach an officer posting a site notice unless it is essential and in all event, please follow Government advice to maintain a 2 metre distance from the officer.
+Officers are visiting site to display a site notices.
+Where a site notice is posted please do not approach an officer posting a site notice unless it is essential and in all events, please follow Government advice to maintain a 2 meter distances from the officer.

 Parish & Town Council Consultations

 For a temporary period, whilst the statutory 21 day period will still be given in the notification, we will in practice allow 28 days for parish and town councils to comment.
 Any comments should be submitted online.

 Statutory & Non-Statutory Consultees

 During these times, it may take longer than normal for consultation comments to be received and uploaded.
 We ask that you are patient during these times and that you continue to monitor the Council's Public Access website.
 Any comments from consultees should be submitted on line and not by post.

 We ask that you do not submit any representations by post at this time and that you register on our online Public Access for Applications where you can make comments on application.
 We ask that you are patient as there may be a delay in posting your comments online during this time.

 If our interim measures do necessitate the need for an additional period of time for the planning officer to assess and determine an application(s), then the officer may need to contact the applicant or agent to agree an Extension of Time.
 We would be very grateful if applicants/agents would respond favourably to any such reasonable requests at this challenging time.

 The Planning Committees that were scheduled for March 2020 have now been cancelled.
 Please look at our web pages for details of future Planning Committees